andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

 });
 ```

-That'll about wrap it up for example.
-Hope it was insightful!
+This walkthrough example has shown the basic usage of the language generator.

+Sections below show how to work with different types and describe the YAML configuration in depth.

 ## Working with Types

-The Language Generator supported types are case-insensitive so you can enter them however you please.
-The currently supported types are `string`, `boolean`, `integer`, and `array`.
-The `array` type must also specify what the element's type is like so: `Array<Integer>` or `Array<Boolean>` for strongly-typed languages.
+Language Generator types are case-insensitive.
+The currently supported types are `string`, `boolean`, `integer` and `array`.
+The `array` type must also specify what the element's type is using diamond brackets: `Array<Integer>` or `Array<Boolean>` for statically-typed languages.

 An example of a configuration with arrays might look something like this: